unsigned-wrong-wrong-int/worse-lang/README.md

 ..-+.1.-+.1.52+...-+.1.-+.1.44..0.............................
 ```

-Other programs are in ./samples/ directory.
+Other programs are avaliable in ./samples/ directory.